Sayan-m90/Minimum-Persistent-Cycles/pers2cyc_fin/README.md

 # Minimum-Persistent-Cycles
 Computing Minimal Persistent Cycles: Polynomial and Hard Cases

-"CubicCycle" software is developed by the Jyamiti research group headed by Prof. Tamal K. Dey at the Department of Computer Science and Engineering of The Ohio State University.
+"pers2cyc_fin" software is developed by the Jyamiti research group headed by Prof. Tamal K. Dey at the Department of Computer Science and Engineering of The Ohio State University.